 Priority repairs have improved the stress level and distribution on the panels they were applied.

-Shear and flexural stress levels are considerable on the deteriorated floor beams which raises concern, considering the fact that their replacement has been postponed to few months later.
+Shear and flexural stress levels are considerable on the deteriorated floor beams, which raises some concerns, expecially considering the fact that their replacement has been postponed an entire year.

-H&H retrofit plans help reduce the stress level on the panels they are applied.
-However, in cases where the sandwich plates do not cover the entire panel, this approach seems to cause stress increase on the narrow strip of the height or the width of the panel which is left uncovered.
+The H&H retrofit plans help reduce the stress level on the panels they are applied.
+However, in cases where the sandwich plates do not cover the entire panel, this approach also causes stress increases on the narrow strip of the height or the width of the panel which is left uncovered.
 It is recommended that if sandwich plates are to be added to any panels, these plates should cover the entire panel.

-Pennoni’s diagonal member retrofit concept helps reduce the stress level and improve the stress distribution on the panels they are applied.
+The Pennoni diagonal member retrofit concept helps reduce the stress level and improve the stress distribution on the panels they are applied.
 Although this stress level reduction is not as much as the FE models with sandwich plates, these members are much lighter than sandwich plates and they are less labor intensive which makes this approach a more effective retrofit approach.

 For some panels, due to the interference with other bridge components (e.g. trunnion panels with rack bolts), the H&H sandwich plate approach appears more constructible.
 Therefore, a combination of Pennoni’s retrofit concept (diagonal members) and H&H’s retrofit plan (sandwich plates) is a reasonable retrofit plan.